Anushri-glitch/Anushri-glitch/README.md

 <h1 align="center">Hi 👋, I'm Anushka Srivastava</h1>
 <h3 align="center">A passionate JAVA Backend Developer from India</h3>

-:arrow_right: I Have Proud of my Music Streaming Service API Project where I was used my proficient programming language Java, Project Building tool Maven, Framework Springboot, Database MySQl and query tool Hibernate.
-Below the Link Of My Music Streaming Project :point_down:
+:arrow_right: I Have Proud of my Food Delivery Web Service API Project where I was used my proficient programming language Java, Project Building tool Maven, Framework Springboot, Database MySQl and query tool Hibernate Also deployed on github.
+Below the Link Of My Food Delivery Project :point_down:

 :arrow_right: Recently I have completed my Java Oops internship as Teaching Assistant .In Which I have taken so many interviews of new students and also already admitted students.I have also taken doubts where I solve multiple Java and Oops related queries with different DSA logics.visit my LinkedIn to see details.